British Committee for Refugees from Czechoslovakia: Background

 Adolf Hitler and the Nazi party's accession to power in Germany in 1933 led to the flight of 4,000 refugees, mostly communists or Jews, to Czechoslovakia.
 Most found homes in other countries.
 A trickle of refugees continued.
 At the time of the Munich Agreement (30 September 1938) 5,000 German and Austrian refugees were in Czechoslovakia.
 With the Munich Agreement, which ceded to Germany the region of Czechoslovakia known as the Sudetenland, the flow of refugees increased.
-Kristalnacht, the anti-Jewish riots in Germany on 9-10 November 1938, also stimulated the flight of refugees.
+Kristallnacht, the anti-Jewish riots in Germany on 9-10 November 1938, also stimulated the flight of refugees.

-In 1934, 29 non-governmental organizations were assisting refugees in Czechoslovakia.
-International humanitarian organizations also began to help.
+In 1934, 29 non-governmental organisations were assisting refugees in Czechoslovakia.
+International humanitarian organisations also began to help.
 The American Friends Service Committee began helping German and Austrian refugees in 1936.
-The Jewish Immigrant Aid organization HICEM established an office in Prague in 1936.
-The predecessor to the Unitarian Service Committee, an American organization, began operating in Czechoslovakia in 1939.
+The Jewish Immigrant Aid organisation HICEM established an office in Prague in 1936.
+The predecessor to the Unitarian Service Committee, an American organisation, began operating in Czechoslovakia in 1939.
 Waitstill and Martha Sharp were the Unitarian representatives.
-Two of the most important financial and political supporters of the BCRC were the News Observer newspaper fund and the British Labour Party.
+Two of the most important financial and political supporters of the BCRC were The Observer newspaper fund and the British Labour Party.

-At first, the priority of the humanitarian organizations in Czechoslovakia was to provide humanitarian assistance to refugees but they turned toward evacuating vulnerable refugees in 1938 and early 1939 as the Germans dismantled Czechoslovakia.
+At first, the priority of the humanitarian organisations in Czechoslovakia was to provide humanitarian assistance to refugees but they turned toward evacuating vulnerable refugees in 1938 and early 1939 as the Germans dismantled Czechoslovakia.
 A "grassroots transnational network of escape facilitated leaving Nazi-occupied Europe," in the words of Laura E. Brade.
 "This network connected Boston-based Unitarians, London-based socialists, and Prague-based Jewish social workers in a complex web of interfaith refugee assistance."

 In September 1938, the BCRC was created in Britain.
-It was financed with a donation of 80,000 pounds collected by the Lord Mayor's Appeal.
-The new organization started slowly.
-The initial priority of BCRC was to help Social Democrats who had fled Sudenten when Germany took over the region.
+It was financed with a donation of £80,000 collected by the Lord Mayor's Appeal.
+The new organisation started slowly.
+The initial priority of BCRC was to help Social Democrats who had fled Sudeten when Germany took over the region.